 Frequently asked questions

-Who accredits and approves the course course?
+Who accredits and approves the course and who can I join?

 Who are Active Health Coaching?

 Active Health Coaching are a specialised subsidiary of Active Health Group, who are a leading training provider of complementary and sports therapy courses.